open-sdr/openwifi/kernel_boot/boards/antsdr_e200/README.md

 ANTSDR-E200 is similar to MicroPhase ANTSDR-E310 device.

 ANTSDR-E200 has a smaller size and some differences in hardware structure.
-The ethernet is placed at the PL side, because we found that due to
+The ethernet is placed at the PL side.

 ![e200_struct](README.assets/e200_struct.svg)